 Release of information through the Freedom of Information Act removes any of the legal strictures and assumptions of confidentiality associated with the due legal process.
-As a consequence, any on-going or subsequent court proceedings could be jeopardised where release of information regarding an individual was identified.
+As a consequence, any on-going or subsequent court proceedings could be jeopardised where release of information regarding an investigation was made public.